nzzdev/Q-choropleth/README.md

 `miniMaps`: Those maps can be positioned in one of the four corners, using a fixed width (in pixel).
 The `type` property accepts the values: `mobile` (small viewports only), `contentWidth` (big viewports only).

-`mobile`: Those maps will be rendered on top of each other and only on smaller viewports.
+`mobile`: Those maps will be rendered after each other and only on smaller viewports.
 When using this property, the `data` property will be ignored.

 The basemap set in the `data` property of the version will be used to get a list of all the available regions.
 When using one or both of the properties above make sure, that they don't include additional regions not available in said basemap.